ThatBaratieCook/AxolotlPlus/README.md

 # Axolotl Plus

-# THIS PROJECT IS DISCONTINUED
+# THIS PROJECT IS DISCONTINUED... kinda?
-I have given up on this project and honestly no one would read this anyway but yeah... no more axolotl plus.
-I've lost interest in minecraft so I don't have the urge or feeling to continue this project.
-Bye! :D
+I won't promise anything for this project and won't actively update it but if I feel like there will be small or big updates.

 <details>
   <summary>...</summary>